 - 1/2 teaspoon ground pepper

-- 3 3/4 liquid – I usually use part milk, part cream, and part homemade chicken broth, you can use any combination you have.
+- 3 3/4 cups liquid – I usually use part milk, part cream, and part homemade chicken broth, you can use any combination you have.

 - Seasonings of choice — 1/2 teaspoon or more of the following: onion powder, oregano, parsley, Italian seasonings, paprika, seasoned salt, etc.